San Gabriel Valley: Arts and culture

 The San Gabriel Valley is home to the annual Tournament of Roses Parade, which is broadcast live on television on New Year's Day from Pasadena.
+It features floral floats and participating marching bands who walk for 5.5 miles celebrating the new years.
 After the parade, the Rose Bowl game between two rival college football teams is also televised live.
+It is considered "America's Stadium" because of the memorable games that it has hosted and became a staple in the football community when the game happens.

 As the oldest incorporated community in the valley, the City of Pasadena serves as a cultural center for the San Gabriel Valley.
 Several art-house film and play theatres are located in Pasadena, including the Pasadena Playhouse.
 In addition, the local news/talk National Public Radio station KPCC 89.3 FM broadcasts from Pasadena City College, although it is operated by Minnesota Public Radio.

 Old Pasadena, which has been restored and rejuvenated, remains highly popular.
 Old Pasadena has an active nightlife, a shopping mall, boutiques, outdoor cafés, nightclubs, comedy clubs, and varied restaurants.
 Other communities hope to emulate its successes through commercial redevelopment and reviving their own downtown areas or "Main Streets".

 The city of Azusa has attempted to encourage redevelopment of its once-dilapidated downtown section by using a Route 66 theme.
 Covina has had moderate success with its nostalgic Downtown Covina, with emphasis placed on a small-town America atmosphere and mom-and-pop merchants rather than big-box retail chains; Monrovia has also embraced this theme for their "Old Town."
 Alhambra has also worked to renovate its downtown along Main St. San Gabriel Mission is the center of Historical Culture in SGV.